 - Urban areas plagued with lots of radio frequency noise for consistently crisp signal

-In addition, it has an insane range of over 10 miles.
+It also has an insane range of over 10 miles.
 That, plus its maximum gain of +28 dBi makes it a phenomenal performer in rural areas with an exceptionally weak signal.
 If you don’t get any signal after installing this baby correctly, then you’re probably in a large dead zone.

-Most Versatile Outdoor Antenna
+Our Most Versatile Outdoor Antenna

 - Urban areas plagued with lots of radio frequency noise for consistently crisp signal